Andrettin/Wyrmsun/readme.txt

 - Players can now choose any year between 3000 BC and 486 AD as the starting date for Earth.
 - Players can now choose any year between 3000 BC and 550 AD as the starting date for Nidavellir.
 - Burgs and Bastions now provide two guard towers in defensive battles.
+- Tile tooltips are now drawn as popups in the bottom-left corner of the map, instead of being drawn below the minimap.
+- Interface tooltips are now drawn as popups.

 * Maps
 - Improvements to the generation of the Belfort, Braga, Malmo, Novgorod, Oderzo, Regensburg, Salzburg and Tanais maps.